All Guides

 • Mazatlan Expats Facebook Group (10,000+ members - post anything, get answers fast)

-• Plazuela Machado social scene (Centro restaurants and bars become meeting points)
+• Plazuela Machado social scene (Centro restaurants and bars become the meeting points)

 • Surf clubs and beach volleyball groups